Plugin Page

 Block Settings Panel

-When the block is selected, the right sidebar shows several setting groups:
+When the block is selected, the right sidebar shows these setting groups:

 Alignment